cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

 Retries
 -------

-Sometimes jobs fail.
-This can be caused by two factors:
+Task jobs can fail for several reasons:

+* Something went wrong with job submission, e.g:

+  * A network problem;
+  * The :term:`job host` became unavailable or overloaded;
+  * The job runner rejected your job directives.

-* Something going wrong with the job's execution e.g:
+* Something went wrong with job execution, e.g:

   * A bug;
   * A system error;
   * The job hitting the ``execution time limit``.

-* Something going wrong with the job submission e.g:

-  * A network problem;
-  * The :term:`job host` becoming unavailable or overloaded;
-  * An issue with the directives.

 .. nextslide::

 .. ifnotslides::

-   In the event of failure Cylc can automatically re-submit or retry jobs.

-   Configure retries using the ``submission retry delays`` and ``execution retry delays`` settings.
+   We can configure Cylc to automatically retry tasks that fail, by setting ``submission retry delays`` and/or ``execution retry delays`` to a list of :term:`ISO8601 durations <ISO8601 duration>`.
-   These settings are lists of :term:`ISO8601 durations <ISO8601 duration>`, for example; setting ``execution retry delays`` to ``PT10M`` would cause the job to retry every 10 minutes in the event of execution failure.
+   For example, setting ``execution retry delays = PT10M`` will cause the job to retry every 10 minutes on execution failure.

-   We can limit the number of retries by writing a multiple in front of the duration, e.g:
+   Use a multiplier to limit retries to a specific number:

 .. code-block:: cylc